Rules on Exchanging Vacation Properties

 To perform a 1031 exchange on a property, both properties – the relinquished one and the replacement – must be used for investment purposes, or for use in a trade or business.
 How does this work for vacation homes, which may have varying levels of use?

 Essentially, this ends up speaking to whether any investment intentions were or will be carried out with the properties in question.
-Know that personal use extends not only to you as a taxpayer, but also to your family members, others with interest in the unit (and their families), anyone using the unit while you live elsewhere (even if you don’t charge rent), or even anyone at all if you’re renting the property for less than fair market value.
+Know that personal use extends not only to you as a taxpayer, but also to your family members, others with interest in the unit (and their families), and anyone using the unit while you live elsewhere (even if you don’t charge rent), or even anyone at all if you’re renting the property for less than fair market value.

 In order for a rental property to qualify for a 1031 exchange, the exchangor cannot occupy the property for more than 14 days per year.